-- 4.1 A 'Major Development' planning application will always require to be reported to the Regulatory Panel and thereby qualify for a Hearing.
-Where a 'Major Development' planning application is considered to be significantly contrary to the development plan, a pre-determination Hearing shall be conducted by the Regulatory Panel prior to determination of the application by the Planning Authority (ie Full Council).
-On these few occasions, the pre-determination Hearing and subsequent determination by full Council shall usually be made with one meeting immediately following the other. - 4.2 The pre-determination Hearing is a meeting of the Regulatory Panel to which all other members of the Council are invited and in which they may participate.
+4.1 A 'Major Development' planning application will always require to be reported to the Regulatory Panel and thereby qualify for a Hearing.

+4.2 The pre-determination Hearing is a meeting of the Regulatory Panel.
 This meeting is chaired by the Chair of the Regulatory Panel and will follow the procedures set out in this Procedure Note in relation to Hearings.
-Once the pre-determination hearing is complete, the Regulatory Panel meeting comes to an end.
-The Council's normal practice is then to immediately convene a meeting of the Council in order to determine the application.
-The Provost of the Council chairs this meeting in accordance with Standing Orders Relating to Meetings.
+Once the predetermination Hearing is complete, the Regulatory Panel will proceed to determine the application.